Old Foresters F.C.: Early football at Forest School

 Forest School was founded in 1834 and for the first decade or so there was no organised sport, football was only played in informal kick-abouts organised by the pupils.
-In John Gildersleeve's reign as headmaster (1848-1857) the school participated in cricket and hockey but there was no football at this time.
+In John Gildersleeve's reign as headmaster (1848–1857) the school participated in cricket and hockey but there was no football at this time.
 It was on the appointment of Frederick Barlow Guy as headmaster in 1857, that football became quickly established and joined cricket as the dominant sport at the school.
 Football was played on The Common, at the front of the school.
 It was a rather uneven playing surface, with the great chestnut trees at the side of the pitch "in play" and some famous iron railings marking the north end of the pitch.
 Tradition records some great battles between Charles W. Alcock and F.J.
 Poole, in which the object was to barge the other player over the iron railings!
-The earliest reported match against another school was in Forest's first season on 24 February 1858, when Forest beat Chigwell School 5-4 on The Common.
+The earliest reported match against another school was in Forest's first season on 24 February 1858, when Forest beat Chigwell School 5–4 on The Common.
 Another early game was on Saturday 16 November 1861, when Forest School, (playing as "Walthamstow"), lost to a Westminster School side (playing as "Bounding Bricks") by three goals to nil.
 A return match was played four weeks later, and in 1862 the school played against Old Westminsters (playing as Elizabethan Club).

 By 1863, Forest football had a major influence on the development of the game, and it was involved in the formation of the Football Association and also the leading club at the time, The Forest Club.
 Forest School joined the F.A. for its fifth meeting, on 1 December 1863, when John Bouch (brother of a pupil) and David John Morgan (recent Old Forester) represented the school on a 15-man committee.
-It was at this fifth F.A. meeting that the important amendment was made to the rules that running with the ball and hacking would be removed, and Forest, an opponent of such "Rugby rules", would have been influential in voting for this change.
+It was at this fifth F.A. meeting that the important amendment was made to the rules that running with the ball and hacking would be removed, and Forest, with only limited running with the ball in their rules, are likely to have been influential in voting for this change.
 Walter Cutbill, an Old Forester, served as an early member of the F.A.
 Committee and Henry Tubb, captain of Forest in 1867, helped the F.A. committee evolve its rules in that year.